inspire-eu-validation/RETIRED-ats-download-predefined-wfs/A.03.IR221.TGR53.serviceMetadata.md

 * Perform a GetCapabilities request
 * Validate the Capabilities document to the XML schema at http://inspire.ec.europa.eu/schemas/inspire_dls/1.0/inspire_dls.xsd
-* Check if all mandatory metadata elements as specified in Table 4 of the TG exist in the [ExtendedCapabilities](#ExtendedCapabilities) section.
 * If a [inspire_common:MetadataURL](#inspireCommonMetadataUrl) is provided, request the Metadata document with this URL.
 Check, if the response is a valid Metadata document, by performing schema validation as defined in [A.01.validate](https://github.com/inspire-eu-validation/ats-metadata/blob/master/A.01.validate.md).
+* Else, check if all mandatory metadata elements as specified in Table 4 of the TG exist in the [ExtendedCapabilities](#ExtendedCapabilities) section.

 **Reference(s)**: